Visyond/website-hugo/site/content/product-tour/product-tour.md

       - text: >-
           It’s not possible to accidentally break the spreadsheet or interfere with the dashboard views of other collaborators
       - text: >-
-           Visyond helps you keep dashboards up-to-date so you don’t waste time on maintenance
+           No time wasted copy-pasting and keeping dashboards up-to-date
     image: /img/product-tour/step4.png
     title: 'Share Insights and Scenarios on Dashboards'
     titlePrefix: '3'
 visForHeader: 'Visyond Is for Everyone Who Makes Decisions Based on Spreadsheets'
-functionTitle: Function
+functionTitle: Functions
-caseTitle: Use Case
+caseTitle: Use Cases
-industryTitle: Industry
+industryTitle: Industries
 functionList:
   - image: /img/home/visForColumn1/function2.png
     text: Analysts and Modelers